You can always contact us in case your question isn't addressed here.

 Positioning your dock

-Make sure the docking station is positioned on a firm background which is level.
 Our docks are intended for indoor use only.
+Make sure the docking station is positioned on a firm background which is level and free of vibration(s).

 Prevent small materials from falling in the docks’ connectors.
-Specifically electrically conducting materials can cause a short-circuit and cause the dock to malfunction.
+Specifically electrically conducting materials can cause a short-circuit and cause the dock to malfunction and become defective.